 Fairness for Korean DMZ Veterans Act of 2017

 In July of 2017, Congressman Tom MacArthur (R-NJ) introduced H.R.3605 – Fairness for Korean DMZ Veterans Act of 2017.
 This Act was added in as part of the Blue Water Navy Vietnam Veterans Act of 2017, and proposes to extend the presumptive period for veterans who served in or near the Korean DMZ.
 Specifically, it recommends beginning the presumptive period on September 1, 1967, six months prior to the current April 1, 1968 date.
 It is estimated that this change would help between 1,000 and 1,500 Korean DMZ veterans get VA disability benefits based on Agent Orange exposure.
 The Act cites a declassified January 1969 document that noted the use of herbicide agents in the Korean DMZ for testing purposes that began on October 9, 1967.
-The Blue Water Navy Vietnam Veterans Act, to include the Fairness for Korean Veterans Act, currently remains stalled in the Senate.

 - Board Does Not Fulfill its Duty to Assist in Herbicide Exposure Claim